List Of Law Bursaries In South Africa 2023 – 2024

 Attorneys are professionals working at law firms – their responsibilities include meeting with clients, writing up contracts

 When someone is seeking legal advice or assistance, they will see an attorney who has extensive knowledge of legal issues

 Advocates are professionals who go to court, wearing a robe and arguing a case in front of a judge.
-They are usually members of a “bar council”, and require a high level of judgment and be able to represent their clients case.
-They are also able to provide legal opinions and assist with drafting legal documents within their specialisation.
+They are usually members of a “bar council”, and require a high level of judgment and be able to represent their client’s case.
+They are also able to provide legal opinions and assist with drafting legal documents within their specialization.

 How do I obtain a Law qualification?

-Before you can start practicing Law, you will need to have completed either of the following qualifications:
+Before you can start practising Law, you will need to have completed either of the following qualifications:

 – a 4 year LLB degree